Sylvia Plath

-Life and career
+Biography

-Early life
+Early life and education

-Sylvia Plath was born on October 27, 1932, in Boston, Massachusetts.
-Her mother, Aurelia Schober Plath (1906–1994), was a second-generation American of Austrian descent, and her father, Otto Plath (1885–1940), was from Grabow, Mecklenburg-Schwerin, Germany.
-Plath's father was an entomologist and a professor of biology at Boston University who authored a book about bumblebees.
+Plath was born on October 27, 1932, in Boston, Massachusetts.
+Her mother, Aurelia Schober Plath (1906–1994), was the American-born daughter of Austrian immigrants, and her father, Otto Plath (1885–1940), was from Grabow in Prussia, German Empire.
+Plath's father was an entomologist and a professor of biology at Boston University who wrote a book about bumblebees in 1934.

-On April 27, 1935, Plath's brother Warren was born.
+On April 27, 1935, Plath's brother Warren Joseph was born.
 In 1936 the family moved from 24 Prince Street in Jamaica Plain, Massachusetts, to 92 Johnson Avenue, Winthrop, Massachusetts.
-Plath's mother, Aurelia, with Plath's maternal grandparents, the Schobers, had lived since 1920 in a section of Winthrop called Point Shirley, a location mentioned in Plath's poetry.
-While living in Winthrop, eight-year-old Plath published her first poem in the Boston Heralds children's section.
-Over the next few years, Plath published multiple poems in regional magazines and newspapers.
-At age 11, Plath began keeping a journal.
-In addition to writing, she showed early promise as an artist, winning an award for her paintings from the Scholastic Art & Writing Awards in 1947.
-"Even in her youth, Plath was ambitiously driven to succeed."
-Plath also had an IQ of around 160.
+Since 1920, Plath's maternal grandparents, the Schobers, had lived in a section of Winthrop called Point Shirley, a location mentioned in Plath's poetry.

-Otto Plath died on November 5, 1940, a week and a half after Plath's eighth birthday, of complications following the amputation of a foot due to untreated diabetes.
+Otto Plath died on November 5, 1940, a week and a half after his daughter's eighth birthday, of complications following the amputation of a foot due to untreated diabetes.
 He had become ill shortly after a close friend died of lung cancer.
 Comparing the similarities between his friend's symptoms and his own, Otto became convinced that he, too, had lung cancer and did not seek treatment until his diabetes had progressed too far.
 Raised as a Unitarian, Plath experienced a loss of faith after her father's death and remained ambivalent about religion throughout her life.
-Her father was buried in Winthrop Cemetery, in Massachusetts.
+Her father was buried in Winthrop Cemetery in Massachusetts.
 A visit to her father's grave later prompted Plath to write the poem "Electra on Azalea Path".

 After Otto's death, Aurelia moved her children and her parents to 26 Elmwood Road, Wellesley, Massachusetts, in 1942.
-Plath commented in "Ocean 1212-W", one of her final works, that her first nine years "sealed themselves off like a ship in a bottle—beautiful, inaccessible, obsolete, a fine, white flying myth".
-Plath attended Bradford Senior High School (now Wellesley High School) in Wellesley, graduating in 1950.
-Just after graduating from high school, she had her first national publication in the Christian Science Monitor.
+Plath commented in her essay "Ocean 1212-W", one of her final works, that her first nine years "sealed themselves off like a ship in a bottle—beautiful, inaccessible, obsolete, a fine, white flying myth".

+Plath published her first poem at the age of eight in the Boston Herald's children's section.
+Over the next few years, Plath published multiple poems in regional magazines and newspapers.
+At age 11, Plath began keeping a journal.
+In addition to writing, she showed early promise as an artist, winning an award for her paintings from the Scholastic Art & Writing Awards in 1947.
+"Even in her youth, Plath was ambitiously driven to succeed."

+Plath attended Bradford Senior High School, which is now Wellesley High School in Wellesley, Massachusetts, graduating in 1950.
+An influential English teacher was Wilbury Crockett, who she referred to as "my own Mr. Crockett".
+Just after graduating from high school, she had her first national publication in The Christian Science Monitor.